-VOLUNTEER RECRUITMENT IS NOW LIVE FOR WINTER 2021-22!
+VOLUNTEER RECRUITMENT IS LIVE FOR WINTER 2021-22!

+The application form lists available roles along with the locations and shift times; we hope you find an area in which you are able to serve.
 Before you sign up and indicate your availability, we would like you to be aware of the following points:

 - The WNSMK is a volunteer-led operation with a small part-time staff team facilitating what we do.
-Our ability to offer each element of our provision is dependent upon enough volunteers stepping forward to fill the necessary roles.
+Our ability to offer any element of our provision is dependent upon enough volunteers stepping forward to fill the necessary roles.

 - We are still operating in a very uncertain environment and our ability to move forward with even the best laid plans will also depend on factors outside of our control, such as changes to government advice/restrictions and decisions taken by the Council regarding their own operations this winter.

 We are also recruiting a bank of ad hoc reserve volunteers to be available to help on a more occasional basis if regular volunteers are unable to attend.
 If you would like to help but cannot commit to regular attendance then please select ‘Other’ under the available options for frequency of volunteering.